The Hull Ambassadors Project has been highly commended in the NHS Excellence Awards for Excellence in Promoting Volunteering 2014.

 The unsung heroes of NHS Hull CCG’s Engagement Team are our Ambassadors.

-NHS Hull CCG currently has 25 registered Ambassadors but is actively seeking new recruits.
+NHS Hull CCG is actively seeking new recruits.
 No formal knowledge of the NHS is necessary, just a keen interest in health and promoting healthy lifestyles and a bit of spare time; it is down to the individual Ambassador how much they get involved.
 The role is undertaken on a voluntary basis but appropriate expenses, such as travel, are reimbursed.
-Prospective Ambassadors are also appropriately police checked and successful applicants receive additional training in support of their new role.
+Ambassadors are also DBS checked and successful applicants receive additional training in support of their new role.

-To find out more about becoming an Ambassador contact us.
+To find out more about becoming an Ambassador use this link to contact us or speak to one of our Engagement Team on 01482 344700.